pain in the chest

 enlargement of axillary lymph nodes

-Despite the fact that some cysts may not cause discomfort, they need to be examined, because the sides of the cyst, as well as its inner material, can be of a malignant nature.
-But in the vast majority of cases cysts are benign formations.
+Although some formations may not cause discomfort, they must be examined, because the walls of the capsule, as well as its contents, may have a malignant nature.
+However, in the vast majority of cases they are benign formations.

-As previously noted, a woman can suspect a cyst during an independent examination, palpation also allows the breast physician to assume the presence of a cyst during the initial examination and appoint an additional study -ultrasound of the mammary glands.
+As already mentioned, the formation can be detected during examination.
+Palpation allows the mammologist to assume the presence of a cyst during the initial examination and to prescribe an additional examination — ultrasound of the mammary glands.

-If the size of the cyst is more than one and a half centimeters or its appearance is provoked by the growth of papilloma inside the duct of the breast - a biopsy is prescribed.
-The procedure means taking a particle of a cyst to conduct a study that excludes its malignant nature.
-The sample is taken under the control of the ultrasound machine.
+If the size of the formation is more than one and a half centimeters or its appearance is caused by the growth of a papilloma inside the duct of the mammary gland, a biopsy is prescribed.
+This involves taking a small piece of tissue for examination, which makes it possible to exclude its malignant nature.
+The sample is taken under ultrasound guidance.

 The cost of treatment depends on the chosen method and the complexity of the case.
-For example, the price may vary depending on whether a breast cyst puncture will be performed or surgery is prescribed.
-You can pre-read the prices here.
-The doctor will inform you in more detail about the program and cost of treatment during the initial consultation.
+For example, the price may vary depending on whether a puncture will be performed or surgery will be prescribed.
+You can предварительно ознакомиться with the prices here.
+The doctor will provide more detailed information about the treatment program and its cost during the initial consultation.

-Make an appointment at a time convenient for you by phone or via online chat on the clinic's website!
+Make an appointment at a convenient time for you by phone or through the online chat on the clinic’s website!

 Breast cysts can cause discomfort or pain.
 However, small cysts are often painless and are only discovered during a routine check-up.
 If you experience pain or other changes in your breasts, you should see your doctor immediately.